The new Xbox One controller is perfect for your next military campiagn

 “Premium finishes like a laser etched texture on the front, gold accents and insignia are on the front of the controller.
 The back of the controller features textured diamond rubberized grip for added control and comfort.”

-Here's an unboxing of the controller courtesy of Xbox On
+Here's an unboxing of the controller courtesy of Xbox On:

 Have you snapped up any of the new controller designs?
 Share your favourites in the comments below.